Instruction and Course Modes

 Syllabi should clearly outline expectations for the course, particularly those related to the course delivery mode.
 Course expectations for a hybrid course, including the course attendance policy and the expectation for in-person meetings, should be clearly defined in the course syllabus.
-Please participate in the Remote and Hybrid Teaching Academy for guidance on syllabus preparation.
-The Center for Teaching and Learning has created a template for adapting syllabi for courses planned for fall, including in-person with physical distancing, hybrid, and remote modes.
-Additional resources are under development to assist faculty with syllabus language regarding attendance and required use of face coverings, among other issues.
+The Center for Teaching and Learning has created a template for adapting syllabi for residential, hybrid, and remote modes.

 What tools should I use to deliver my classes online?
 Which tools and services are authorized for use in remote instruction?

 Faculty must use Georgia Tech-provided tools and platforms in order to safeguard student information.
 Those existing tools include Canvas, Kaltura, Piazza, and BlueJeans and WebEx video conferencing.
 Find the full list of authorized tools, resources, and tutorials for all of those services and more at services.gatech.edu.